matuzo/HTMHell/hell/adventcalendar/2025/20/index.md

 ## A New Wave of Innovation Is Needed

+This article is a very rough overview of the state of forms.
+My main demands for innovation are:

+1. We need more complex form fields as standard elements, such as a combobox.
+2. We need a range input with multiple handles.
+3. We need much better styling opportunities for every form element.
+The new stylable select shows the right direction.
+4. Form validation should be controlled by HTML-attributes instead of JavaScript.
+It's styling should be easy and consistent between browsers.
+5. Screenreaders should communicate form semantic without flaws.

-WHATWG and W3C demonstrated at the beginning of the millennium that they are capable of innovation.
+The innovation of forms should be part of a much larger innovation.
+WHATWG and W3C demonstrated at the beginning of the millennium that they are capable of such an innovation.
 After two decades, it is time to revive this spirit and take HTML to a new level.
-Modern websites have very little to do with the original idea of HTML.
+Websites aren't always the strict documents as they were invented for.
+The usual starting page of a news site has little in common with the  original idea of HTML.
+Those pages  usually consist mainly of headlines accompanied by a huge amount of images and some short text bites.
+The startpage of the New York Times presents teasers without headlines.
+This shows that there is no safe common ground for developers creating such a page type.

+Modern Websites and especially Webapps need a new paradigm.
+The evolved far beyond the inventor's idea and it won't stop evolving.

 The W3C should respond with new elements and paradigms.
 The document analogy should stand alongside interactive applications as equals.
 The more that is standardized in this regard, the better it is for the industry.
 And end users will also benefit from consistently high-quality websites.